-3D ARCHITECTURAL DESIGN CAD 240 3
+CAD 240 3D ARCHITECTURAL DESIGN

 This course continues the application of architectural design concepts and adapts them to the use of 3D Building Information Modeling (BIM).
 Students will apply their acquired skills and knowledge toward the development of functional designs and construction documents using the latest version of the appropriate 3D applications.
-PREREQUISITE: CAD 255.
-PREREQUISITE or COREQUISITE: CAD 111.
+PREREQUISITES: CAD 111 and CAD 141.

-3D ENGINEERING DESIGN CAD 244
+CAD 244 3D ENGINEERING DESIGN

 This course covers advanced features of parametric solid modeling including the concepts of parts, assemblies, drawings, sheet metal design, and animation.
-PREREQUISITE: CAD 255.
+PREREQUISITE: CAD 142.